 - VIDEO: Search underway for Cocoa woman last seen Saturday

-West Melbourne police arrested the Central Middle School teacher in October on misdemeanor battery charges.
+West Melbourne police arrested Kaufman in October on misdemeanor battery charges.

-Police said a student was late to class and when he walked into the room they said Kaufman forcefully grabbed the student, picked him up off the ground, and pushed him into the hallway.
+Police said a student was late to class, and when he walked into the room, Kaufman forcefully grabbed the student, picked him up and pushed him into the hallway.

 Police said the student had a visible injury to his chest.